SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-virtual-network.md

 For Azure Virtual Network, you can collect the following metrics:

-* **Platform Metrics for Azure Virtual Network** These metrics are available in [Microsoft.Network/virtualNetworks](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-virtualnetworks-metrics) namespace.
+* **Platform Metrics for Azure Virtual Network**.
+These metrics are available in [Microsoft.Network/virtualNetworks](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-virtualnetworks-metrics) namespace.

 ## Setup